12 hot enterprise tech startups to watch in 2021

 Graphcore

-UK startup Graphcore develops processors specifically designed for AI solutions, which it calls intelligent processing units (IPUs).
+UK startup Graphcore develops processors specifically designed for AI workloads, which it calls intelligent processing units (IPUs).

 Founded in 2016 and headquartered in Bristol, it produced the world's first graph tool chain (in 2016) designed for machine intelligence called Poplar Software Stack.
 In 2017, the startup added the Colossus GC2 chip to it product library and in July 2020, it unveiled hardware using a second-gen processor called GC200.
 GC200 is a 59-billion transistor, 823-square-millimeter integrated circuit with 1472 computational cores and 900MB of local memory.